kbowling74/SQL-practice-probs/README.md

-# MavenAnalytics_SQL_Probs
+# SQL Challenges

-Collection of solved SQL problems weekly from Maven Analytics.
+My solutions to Data In Motion's weekly SQL challenges.
+Solutions and problems are in each folder.